|

 July 1981.
 48 pages with 75

 photos.
-Reviews of the first 13 episodes
+Reviews of the first 13

-of THE HAMMER HOUSE OF HORRORS; A
+episodes of THE HAMMER HOUSE OF HORRORS;

-him); interview with James Bernard (Hammer music composer).
+with him); interview with James Bernard (Hammer music composer).

 |